All My Love (Queen Pen song): Release and reception

-"All My Love" was commercially released in the United States on January 20, 1998 and in the United Kingdom on April 27, 1998.
+"All My Love" was commercially released in the United States on January 20, 1998, and in the United Kingdom on April 27, 1998.
 British columnist James Masterton called the track a "brilliant" song and noted that it was a much better effort than Queen Pen's debut, "Man Behind the Music", while Music & Media magazine referred to the song as "catchy beyond belief".

-In the US, "All My Love" peaked at number 28 on the Billboard Hot 100, number 17 on the Hot R&B Singles chart, and number 11 on the Hot Rap Songs chart.
+In the US, "All My Love" peaked at number 28 on the Billboard Hot 100, number 17 on the Hot R&B Singles chart, number 14 on the Rhythmic Top 40, and number 11 on the Hot Rap Songs chart.
 In Canada, the track rose to number 21 on the RPM Dance ranking.
 On May 3, 1998, "All My Love" debuted at its peak of number 11 on the UK Singles Chart, staying in the top 100 for five weeks.
 Across the rest of Europe, the single entered the top 50 in France and Germany.
 The record was a number-one hit in New Zealand, where it stayed atop the RIANZ Singles Chart for four weeks, earned a gold certification for selling over 5,000 copies, and ended 1998 as the country's 13th-most-successful song.